raolivei/ollie/MASTER_PROMPT.md

-# Aeron Master Plan
+# Ollie Master Plan

 ## Model Preference
 **CRITICAL**: This project is being written with **gemini-3-pro**.
 Give preference to this model for all code generation, planning, and reasoning tasks within this project.

 ## Project Overview
-Aeron is a local AI that captures conversations, stores them permanently, and uses RAG-based memory retrieval.
+Ollie is a local AI that captures conversations, stores them permanently, and uses RAG-based memory retrieval.
 It is designed to run on a Raspberry Pi cluster.

 ## Phase 1: Core Infrastructure Setup